List of Victorious characters: Cat Valentine

 Cat is also an extremely talented singer and actress, as seen in "Freak The Freak Out" where she sings a duet with Jade, and in the crossover episode "iParty with Victorious" where she shows a high vocal range.
 A running gag of the series is Cat often telling her friends or strangers about her brother, who seems to have many unnatural problems, all of which Cat does not seem to find strange or abnormal.
 She has bright red hair that she dyed to resemble her favorite snack, a red velvet cupcake.
 Andre's nickname for her is "Little Red", which she took offense to at first, but then called it "creative".
 She is occasionally seen carrying stuffed animals.
-Through the series, she has become ditzier and over the top, with a higher-pitched voice and more abnormal conversations.
+Throughout the series, she has become ditzier and over the top, with a higher-pitched voice and more abnormal conversations.

 In January 2013 in the episode "Star-Spangled Tori", Cat's parents move away to Idaho to be with her mentally ill brother at a mental institution for between six months and two years where the doctors can make sure he receives much mental relaxation and cannot escape and keep him institutionalized.
 Her parents couldn't take her as it was in the middle of the school year and wanted her to stay in Los Angeles and sent to her Uncle Walter and Aunt Pearl, while they are in Idaho but according to Cat, they are very strict and mean.
 They do not like her red hair, they only eat vegetables, they said she cannot have unlimited texting, and they will not let her flush the toilet unless it is "necessary".
 This caused Cat to run away and take refuge in the attic of Hollywood Arts' BlackBox theater, where her living habits were discovered by Robbie and Jade.
 After Jade called up Cat's parents, Cat goes to live with her grandmother – who turned out to be living in Venice, California and not Venice, Italy as Cat had initially thought – until her parents and brother return.
 She refers to her grandmother as "Nona".

 After Victorious aired its final season, Cat becomes a co-lead character on the crossover spin-off Sam & Cat, a sitcom that began airing in 2013 and concluded in 2014.
 Sam and Cat become roommates when Cat's Nona (portrayed by Maree Cheatham) goes to live in Elderly Acres.
 Sam and Cat previously met each other in the 2011 iCarly crossover episode "iParty with Victorious", but neither of them made many contacts.
 In the spin-off, Sam officially meets Cat after saving her from the garbage truck.
 The next day, Sam and Cat set up a babysitting service to raise some extra cash after watching some kids.
 Sam and Cat's home is stated to be "the poshest apartment in the building".